We collected 21 different things to do in Rhodes so you can get some inspiration for your travel.

 You can only see the ruins nowadays, but it offers great views to the beach (and two islets just opposite the coast.)

-Tip: Refresh yourself afterward in one of the beautiful beaches nearby.
+Tip: Refresh yourself afterwards in one of the beautiful beaches nearby.

 7. Neo-classical Thermal Springs